FLARE: Toward Universal Dataset Purification against Backdoor Attacks: The Proposed Method

 \subsubsection{Stability-based Detection}

 Within this obtained subspace, FLARE splits the condensed tree $\mathbf{T}$ of the entire poisoned dataset at the root node to form two primary clusters, $C_1$ and $C_2$.
-FLARE then evaluates the \textit{cluster stability} $\kappa^C$ of each cluster and identifies the cluster with the highest stability as poisoned.
+FLARE then evaluates the \textit{cluster stability} $\kappa^{C_i}$ for each cluster $C_i$ and identifies the cluster with the higher stability as poisoned.
 The set of poisoned samples $\mathcal{S}_{p}$ is:

 where